North Dakota State University: Main campus

 Located in the historic Minard–South Engineering quad is the Babbling Brook.
-The Babbling Brook is a large water feature that offers students a serene location to relax and study.
-Enhancing the area are trickling waterfalls, various fish and flowers, an amphitheater seating area, and "buffalo-rubbed" rocks.
-This area offers a space for outdoor class sessions and small performances.
+The area has trickling waterfalls, fish and flowers, an amphitheater seating area, and "buffalo-rubbed" rocks.
+This area offers a space for outdoor classes and small performances.

-Over the years, NDSU's main campus has been aesthetically enhanced with many monuments including: the Bjornson Memorial Obelisk, Theatre Passion: Mask Sculpture, We Will Never Forget Memorial, and Noble's Golden Marguerite, among many others.

 Southern area

-The southern area of the campus consists of many of NDSU's historic buildings, including Old Main, Minard Hall, Ceres Hall, Putnam Hall, South Engineering, and Morrill Hall.
-There is also a statue of a bison, the school's mascot, which is a very popular place for photographs.
+The southern area of the campus has many of NDSU's historic buildings.

 Central area

-The central area consists of the Engineering Complex, Shepperd Arena, and many academic buildings, and the Quentin Burdick Building (QBB formerly IACC) which is a technology powerhouse for the entire state.
-The QBB contains several hundred computers and computer servers for many of the universities in the North Dakota University System as well as many other technologies and communication devices.
+The central area consists of the Shepperd Arena, many academic buildings, and the Quentin Burdick Building.
+The Engineering Complex was torn down in 2024 as part of a large construction project to modernize and boost the engineering department, the Richard Offerdahl '65 Engineering complex.
+It is expected to be completed in fall 2026.

-The NDSU Memorial Union is also situated within the central campus and serves student social needs, as well as several large rooms available for presentations and functions.
+The Memorial Union is also in the central campus and serves students' social needs.
+It has several large rooms for presentations and functions.
+Several skyways connect the Union to other buildings on campus such as the Quentin Burdick Building.

-In the fall of 2014, NDSU began construction on the Science, Technology, Engineering, and Mathematics (STEM) building.
-Since then the building has been completed and renamed to A. Glenn Hill Center.
+In 2014, NDSU began construction on the Science, Technology, Engineering, and Mathematics (STEM) building.
+It has been completed and renamed the A. Glenn Hill Center.

 North area

-Just north of the central area of campus is a large section that consists of many academic buildings, residence halls, and dining centers.
-This part is easily recognizable as four residential high-rises tower above the landscape.
-They are surrounded by grassy quads, as well as sand-volleyball and basketball courts.
-Between the four identical high-rises a dining center serves their 1,000+ residents.
+Just north of the central area of campus is a large section that consists of academic buildings, residence halls, and dining centers.
+This area is punctuated by four identical residential high-rises surrounded by grassy quads, as well as two sand-volleyball courts and a basketball court.
+Between the high-rises a dining center serves their 1,000+ residents.
 Tunnels connect to the towers to ease travel in bad weather.
-A large new upper-class student residence, known as the Living Learning Center (East and West), is to the west of the high-rises.
-To the east, another dining center serves other nearby residence halls and their 1,000+ residents.
+To the east, another dining center serves other residence halls and their 1,000+ residents.
+In 2019, Catherine Cater hall opened as a coed dormitory.

 West area

-This area of campus is home to the NDSU Wallman Wellness Center, which currently houses the Wellness Center department, Student Health Service and Disability Services.
-The Wellness Center, which was first completed in 2001, expanded in 2007 and added an aquatic addition in 2016.
+This area of campus is home to the NDSU Wallman Wellness Center, which houses the Wellness Center department, Student Health Service, and Disability Services.
+The Wellness Center, built in 2001, expanded in 2007 and added an aquatic addition in 2016, boasting a lap pool, a relaxing pool, and a wet classroom.
+Mathew Living Learning Center (MLLC) East and West are coed upper-division dormitories.

 Athletic area

-Further north is an area of campus that consists of many athletic facilities including the Bentson Bunker Fieldhouse, Bison Sports Arena, Fargodome, Newman Outdoor Field, Ellig Sports Complex, McCormick Wrestling Complex, Dacotah Field, Schlanser Track, and others.
+Further north is an area of campus that consists of many athletic facilities including the Scheels Center, Fargodome, Newman Outdoor Field, and others.